cyber-drop/ethereum_analytical_db/README.md

 - extract-traces

 Starts traces extraction.
 Each transaction highlighted with 'to_contract' flag will get a field 'trace' with a trace extracted from parity
+- index-traces

+Moves all transactions from 'trace' field to an 'itx' index.
 - parse-inputs

 Starts input parsing.
 Each transaction highlighted with 'to_contract' flag will get a field 'decoded_input' with name of method called in contract and arguments for it.